 One of the smartest things you can do in your email signature is include a call-to-action.
 The best email signature CTAs are simple, up-to-date, non-pushy, and in line with your email style, making them appear more like post-script, and less like a sales pitch.
 Choose a CTA that aligns with one of your current business goals, and update it when those goals change.

-Here's a great example from our own Social Media Manager Chelsea Hunersen.
+Here's a great example from HubSpot's former Social Media Manager, Chelsea Hunersen.
 She changes her text CTA depending on her current social media goals.
 A few months ago, she used it to drive people to HubSpot's Twitter account.

 Links to videos can be especially noticeable because in some email clients like Gmail, a video's thumbnail will show up underneath your signature.
 Here's an example of what that looks like from our own Emily MacIntyre:

-4) Include social icons linking to your social profiles.
+5. Include clickable icons linking to your social profiles.

 Your social media presence is a major part of your personal brand because it helps you gain a following in your space and shows people what you care about.
 You can tell a lot about a person by what they post and how they portray themselves.